 What goes into maintaining a top quality landscape?
 It's more than weeding, watering, and pruning.
-To understand the full scope of the job, we talked to Maria, our Purdue-educated horticulturist, about what she does on a weekly basis to keep our clients' gardens healthy and why care from an experienced professional can make all the difference in the development of a landscape as it moves from installation to maturity.
+To understand the full scope of the job, we talked to Maria, our Purdue-educated horticulturist, about what the personal gardener team does on a weekly basis to keep our clients' gardens healthy and why care from an experienced professional can make all the difference in the development of a landscape as it moves from installation to maturity.

 Maria - We refer to our weekly and bi-weekly landscape care as the Personal Gardener service.
-We send a maintenance foreman to the client's house every week or every other week to act as a personal gardener and keep their landscape in tip-top shape.
-Our goal is to make sure that the landscape is as close to perfect as possible every time we leave, and we train our people in horticultural knowledge to make sure they are caring for the plants in the best way.
+We send a personal gardener (and sometimes an assistant) to the client's house every week or every other week to keep their landscape in tip-top shape.
+We train our people in horticultural knowledge to make sure they are caring for the plants in the best way.

-Maria - The personal gardeners don't do any turf management like mowing and fertilizing, but we can adjust lawn and bed irrigation.
+Maria - The personal gardeners don't do any turf management like mowing and fertilizing, but we can adjust lawn and bed irrigation as long as we have access to irrigation controls.
 We also don't do deep tree root fertilization, full clean-ups, or bigger building and planting projects.
-Of course the company has other crews to take care of all of that, it's just not part of the personal gardener service.
-Between us gardeners and the other crews at GoG, there's pretty much nothing in the landscape we won't do, so just ask, and we'll figure out how to get it done.
+Of course, the company has other crews to take care of all of that, it's just not part of the personal gardener service.
+Between the gardeners and the other crews at 317Grow, there's pretty much nothing in the landscape we won't do, so just ask, and we'll figure out how to get it done.

 Maria - I think the most important thing clients gain from having an experienced person in their yard is that we know how to identify problems early on while it's still easy to fix them.
 This is especially true for insect and disease problems.
 Our gardeners have different levels of experience, but they all have easy access to me if they ever have questions about whether or not something is right in a client's garden.
 If there is something I don't know, I have the right resources to get the best answer quickly.
 A less experienced landscaper or a well-intentioned homeowner might notice the same problems, but it could be too late, or they may have to spend hours reading on the internet trying to get the right diagnosis - and sometimes they still might not get the best answer.
 For our clients specifically, it's also nice to have one of our employees deeply involved in your landscape because it gives easy access to the rest of our team and getting other requests handled quickly.